Antarctic Peninsula: Geography

 The landscape of the peninsula is typical Antarctic tundra.
 The peninsula has a sharp elevation gradient, with glaciers flowing into the Larsen Ice Shelf, which experienced significant breakup in 2002.
 Other ice shelves on the peninsula include the George VI, Wilkins, Wordie and Bach Ice Shelves.
 The Filchner-Ronne Ice Shelf lies to the east of the peninsula.

 Islands along the peninsula are mostly ice-covered and connected to the land by pack ice.
 Separating the peninsula from nearby islands are the Antarctic Sound, Erebus and Terror Gulf, George VI Sound, Gerlache Strait and the Lemaire Channel.
 The Lemaire Channel is a popular destination for tourist cruise ships that visit Antarctica.
 Further to the west lies the Bellingshausen Sea and in the north is the Scotia Sea.
 The Antarctic Peninsula and Cape Horn create a funneling effect, which channels the winds into the relatively narrow Drake Passage.

 Hope Bay, at 63°23′S 057°00′W, is near the northern extremity of the peninsula, Prime Head, at 63°13′S. Near the tip at Hope Bay is Sheppard Point.
 The part of the peninsula extending northeastwards from a line connecting Cape Kater to Cape Longing is called the Trinity Peninsula.
 Brown Bluff is a rare tuya and Sheppard Nunatak is found here also.
 The Airy, Seller, Fleming and Prospect Glaciers form the Forster Ice Piedmont along the west coast of the peninsula.
 Charlotte Bay, Hughes Bay and Marguerite Bay are all on the west coast as well.

 On the east coast is the Athene Glacier; the Arctowski and Åkerlundh Nunataks are both just off the east coast.
 A number of smaller peninsulas extend from the main Antarctic Peninsula, including Hollick-Kenyon Peninsula and Prehn Peninsula at the base of the Antarctic Peninsula.
 Also located here are the Scaife Mountains.
 The Eternity Range is found in the middle of the peninsula.
 Other geographical features include Avery Plateau, the twin towers of Una Peaks.

+In March 2025, scientists reported the discovery of a thriving marine ecosystem under where a 500 ft iceberg the size of Chicago had been before breaking off from the George VI Ice Shelf around 2020.
+More than 4,250 ft below, the seafloor showed a flourishing ecosystem including several new species scientists discovered during their research.